-Now let’s be clear from the start – when we say throw, we don’t mean that we want you to hurl a Negroni at the wall (seriously people, that is just a waste of good Campari).
+Let’s be clear from the start – when we say throw, we don’t mean we want you to hurl a Negroni at the wall (seriously, people, that is just a waste of good Campari …).

-Instead, we want to show you there is another way, aside from mixing and shaking, that you can do to combine all those lovely flavours that will go into your glass.
-Basically, throwing is an age-old (and until recently, fairly forgotten) method of mixing a drink.
+Instead, we want to show you there is another way, aside from mixing and shaking, that you can use to combine all those lovely flavours that will go into your glass.
+Throwing is an age-old (and, until recently, somewhat forgotten) method of mixing a drink.

 You may have heard the term, a ‘Cuban Throw’, as throwing was the most common way to mix a drink in Cuban bars such as El Floridita in Havana.